Flickr Creative Commons photo by Jeff Eaton

 This crucial step will help you with everything from finding the right headline, writing a tight lead, and incorporating an impactful quote.

-It will also help you determine what details aren’t necessary in the final release.
+It will also help you determine what details aren’t necessary in the final release or if you do get news coverage.

 Mistake 7: Sloppy Copy